kinderp/docker101/README.md

   -rw-r--r-- 1 root root 14 Jul 30 18:54 entropy
   ```

-  Layers are stored in your local machine in `/var/lib/docker/overlay2`, `overlay2` is the name of storage driver.
+  Layers are stored in your local machine in `/var/lib/docker/overlay2`, `overlay2` is the name of the storage driver.

   Let's try to remove that container (a running container) with **docker rm**